cbfacademy/intro-to-java-course/README.md

 :tada: When the program runs and prints a `Hello World`, your local environment is correctly set up for the course.

+## :rocket: Get Started

+Now that your development environment is setup correctly, [fork][12] this repository, then clone your fork locally.

+In the coming weeks, you will be actively writing Java code, and pushing your code to your fork.

+**Happy learning! :smile:**

 [1]: https://www.java.com/en/download/help/whatis_java.html